Merri/alku/README.md

 There are others, maybe I find or remember them again some day.

+## Fonts

 ## HTML attribute utilities

-These are opinioned extensions of HTML via the CSS.
+These are opinioned usability related extensions of HTML via the CSS.

 | HTML attributes                                                    | Purpose                                                                                                                                                            |
 | :----------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------- |